 DOSBox Supported Devices … which are the best to use?

-This chart is a matter of personal opinion and is based on running DOSBox under Windows XP/Vista host system with a Sound Blaster Audigy 2 and a pair of amplified stereo speakers.
-Of course audio quality will also depend on the software or game operating under DOSBox.
+These charts are a matter of personal opinion.
+They are based on running DOSBox v0.74 under a legacy Windows host system with a Sound Blaster Audigy 2 and a pair of amplified stereo speakers.
+Of course, the audio quality will also depend on the software or game operating under DOSBox.